 Notational Conventions

-Document Conventions

 The following typographical conventions are used in ISO/IEC 29500:

 The first occurrence of a new term is written in italics.
 [Example: The text in ISO/IEC 29500 is divided into normative and informative categories. end example]

 In each definition of a term in §4 (Terms and Definitions), the term is written in bold.
 [Example: behavior — External appearance or action. end example]